Ask a Question

 Description

 These rides are an opportunity to visit the majestic Châteaux of the Loire Valley and incorporate several of the most important Renaissance castles.
 These impressive structures are part of the region's rich architectural heritage and act as a reminder of the area's popularity with French royalty and the bourgeoisie in days gone by.
-During one of the trails you will visit Chaumont sur Loire (15th century), heritage of Diane de Poitiers, Amboise (15th century) which was once the residence of several French kings, Chenonceau (known as the "Castle of the Ladies"), Cheverny (17th century) which has been owned by the same family for seven centuries and Chambord, the largest of all the castles built by François I. There is also an option to visit the castle of Blois which was built in the Middle Ages by the local counts.
-They were powerful feudal lords and it's an exceptional site, well worth a visit.
+During the trails you will visit Chaumont sur Loire (15th century), heritage of Diane de Poitiers, Villesavin (16th century) which wasbuilt by the same craftsmen who built the royal residences, Chenonceau (known as the "Castle of the Ladies"), Cheverny (17th century) which has been owned by the same family for seven centuries and Chambord, the largest of all the castles built by François I. Some days are only half days of riding to allow more time to visit the chateaux.

 In order to see these magnificent buildings you will meet in towns to the south of Paris which are easily accessible by train (or car if you prefer to self-drive).
 In addition to the castle sites you will have the pleasure of tasty picnics and of course, some great riding experiences, whether it's galloping along beautiful trails or following along a winding riverbank.
 These are wonderful trips for riders with an interest in history and architecture.